antico5/trusted-publishing-example/README.md

 To approve it, they should inspect the logs, paying special attention to the `review` job output and any steps in `prepare` that may be useful.
 If everything looks good, they can approve the job, and the package will be published.

-As an extra security measure, the `publish` job has a wait time before proceeding, so that an approved job has a window of time to be canceled.
+As an extra security measure, the `publish` job has a wait time before proceeding, so that a job has a window of time to be canceled.

 ## Replicating this setup